susanvdberg/susanvdberg.github.io/index.md

 `2009` __Leiden University Medical Centre, the Netherlands__ 4 month internship at the Human Genetics Department

-Netherlands. _‘Polycystic kidney disease in conditional knock-out mice by reporter gene expression and kinome profiling’_ (Grade: 7,5/10).
+ _‘Polycystic kidney disease in conditional knock-out mice by reporter gene expression and kinome profiling’_ (Grade: 7,5/10).

 `1999 - 2005` __Secondary school, The Rijnlands Lyceum, Oegstgeest__